 Boiler Types - Water Tube Boilers

-Watertube boilers have many different tubes inside of it that have water circulating through them.
+Watertube boilers have many different tubes inside of them that have water circulating through them.
 Hot combustion gases surround these tubes, and an exchange of heat happens.
 The heat exchange is between the combustion gases and the tubes and water.
 The water tube boilers can generally are for higher capacities and pressures than the fire tube boilers because of the steam and hot water confines in the tubes.

 Boiler Types - Fire Tube Boilers

 Firetube boilers confine the combustion process and gases in tubes, and water circulates these tubes.
 Some fire tube boilers have turbulators inside of the tubes to cause turbulence of the flue gases.
 That increases the heat absorption into the water, which makes the boiler more efficient.

 Firetube Boilers range in sizes from .6 million BTU/h up to 50 million BTU/h.
 These boilers use hot flue gases passing through tubes submerged in water.
 They are generally for medium to large boiler commercial/industrial applications.
 These boilers can be either steam or hot water boilers in low to medium pressure applications.
 Again as with the water tube boiler, combustion efficiencies depend on several factors, as noted above.
 There are various names applied to different fire tube boilers.
 These names include Scotch Marine, locomotive, firebox, and vertical or horizontal return tube.

 Between steam and hot water and water tube and fire tube boilers, there exist conventional atmospheric boilers and condensing boilers.
 The condensing boiler is far more efficient than the conventional atmospheric boiler.
 A condensing boiler typically has two heat exchangers and absorbs more heat from the flue gases.
 It absorbs so much heat from the gases that moisture in the flue gases condenses.
 This condensation needs a drain to drain off.
 This condensed liquid is highly corrosive.
 The manufacturer must build the condensing boiler out of special materials.
 That prevents corrosion of the equipment.